DeepPavlovAdmin/convai/README.md

 * Competitors must provide their source code so that the hidden test set evaluation and live experiments can be computed without the team's influence, and so that  the competition has further impact as those models can be released for future research to build off them.
 Code can be in any language but a thin python wrapper must be provided in order to work with our evaluation and live experiment code via [ParlAI's](http://parl.ai) interface.
 * We will require that the winning systems also release their training code so that their work is reproducible (although we also encourage that for all systems).
 * Competitors are free to augment training with other datasets as long as they are publicly released (and hence, reproducable).
 Hence, all entrants are expected to work on publicly available data or release the data they use to train.

+# Model Submission

+To submit an entry, create a private repo with your model that works with our evaluation code, and share it with the following github accounts:  edinan@fb.com, jaseweston@gmail.com.

+We will then run the automatic evaluations and update the leaderboard.
+You can submit a maximum of once per month.
+We will use the same code for computing human evaluations when the submission system is locked in September.

 # Schedule